meker12/commerce-channels.en/help/amazon-channel/third-party-listing-settings.md

 The third-party listing settings are part of your store listing settings.
 Listing settings are accessed from the [store dashboard](./amazon-store-dashboard.md).

 These settings determine if your [!DNL Commerce] catalog imports products from your existing [!DNL Amazon Seller Central] listings.
 It is a best practice to import listings from Amazon, to ensure that all listings have matching [!DNL Commerce] products.
-When your listings are part of your [!DNL Commerce] catalog, you can manage all of your products from a single catalog and use [!DNL Amazon Sales Channel] features.
+When your listings are part of your [!DNL Commerce] catalog, you can manage all of your products from a single catalog and use Amazon sales channel features.
 These features include fulfillment and order management with Amazon, intelligent repricing, and quantity management.

-When configured to import your Amazon listings, [!DNL Amazon Sales Channel] imports your Amazon listings into your [!DNL Commerce] catalog, attempting to match them to existing products.
+When configured to import your Amazon listings, Amazon sales channel imports your Amazon listings into your [!DNL Commerce] catalog, attempting to match them to existing products.
 If a match is not automatically found, you can import the Amazon listing as a new [!DNL Commerce] product or manually match the listing to a product.

 If you choose to import your Amazon listings, choose the [!DNL Commerce] attributes with values for Amazon Seller SKU and Amazon ASIN.
 If you do not have [!DNL Commerce] [product attributes](./ob-creating-magento-attributes.md), consider creating and assigning them.
 Mapping these attributes helps correctly match imported Amazon listings to your [!DNL Commerce] products.